valdisdot/Skeleton/README.md

 1. *JSON file properties and structure:*

-`applicationName` - string, name of an application (the value will be used for a one-frame application).
+`applicationName` - string, the name of an application (the value will be used for a one-frame application).

-`framesGrouping` - string, one of the values of enum ApplicationMold.FramesGrouping: `menu`, `joint`, `peculiar` (default for unknown or null/value absence).
+`framesGrouping` - string, one of the values from enum ApplicationMold.FramesGrouping: `menu`, `sidebar`, `joint`, `peculiar`.
+May be absent (no parsing into the JFrames).

 `itemMenuName` - string, menu name in the application frame, for case `"framesGrouping" = "menu"`. `"itemMenuName" = "applicationName"` as default for null/value absence.

-`menuBackground` - string (HEX-color), menu color, for case `"framesGrouping" = "menu"`.
+`controlBackground` - string (HEX-color), menu/side bar control elements color.
 Default is gray.

-`properties` - object, the holder for properties like size, color, font, for all elements in an application.
+`properties` - object, the holder for properties like size, color, font, for all elements in the application.
 Structure:

-- `sizes` - array of objects, contain property name and dimension.
+- `sizes` - array of objects, contains property name and dimension.
 Structure of the internal elements:
 - - `name` - string, property name.
 - - `width` - integer.
 - - `height` - integer.

-- `colors` - array of objects, contain property name, value of the color and color type.
+- `colors` - array of objects, contains property name, value of the color and color type.
 Structure of the internal elements:
 - - `name` - string, property name.
 - - `value` - string (HEX-color).
-- - `type` - string, type of color usage, either `background` or `foreground`.
+- - `type` - string, type of color usage, can be either `background` or `foreground`.

 - `fonts` - array of objects, contains property name, font name, font size and font style.
 Structure of the internal elements: